 Tropes present in this episode:

-- Bad Habits: An assassin disguises himself as a priest to slip past guards.
+- Bad Habits: Halvorsen disguises himself as a priest to slip past guards.
 Later, Artie does the same thing while busting the assassin out of jail.

 - Cold-Blooded Torture: Colonel Barbossa's specialty.
 He's especially good at getting information from uncooperative prisoners.

-- Colonel Badass: Two of them: Colonel Arsenio Barbossa and Colonel Lupita Gonzalez.
+- Colonel Badass: Two of them: Colonel Arsenio Barbossa (Robert Loggia) and Colonel Lupita Quesada (Nina Roman).

 - Conspicuously Public Assassination: Attempted against the President of Mexico.
 Fortunately, the assassin is a terrible shot.

-- Great Escape: Jim and Artie have to bust the assassin out of prison so he'll tell them who hired him.
+- Great Escape: Jim and Artie have to bust Halvorsen out of prison so he'll tell them who hired him.

-- Hero Antagonist: Colonel Lupita Gonzalez of the Mexican Secret Service.
+- Hero Antagonist: Colonel Lupita Quesada of the Mexican Secret Service.

 - Right Hand vs. Left Hand: Artie and Jim race to solve an assassination attempt before the Mexican authorities can and, in the process, nearly allow the mastermind behind the plot to get away.